MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-responding-to-requests-about-personal-data.md

 ms.service: dynamics365-business-central
 ms.author: bholtorf
 ms.custom: na
-ms.date: 04/01/2019
+ms.date: 10/01/2019
 ms.reviewer: na
 ms.topic: article
-ms.openlocfilehash: 3b49df32acdc9530eb56a26538dbc34e245ec1e3
+ms.openlocfilehash: 4f96ddb96d9f0b816a4fd6651d4c1453bbf65ca1
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 10/01/2019
-ms.locfileid: "1244925"
+ms.locfileid: "2307881"
 ---
 # <a name="responding-to-requests-about-personal-data"></a>Responding to Requests About Personal Data
 Data subjects can request several types of actions regarding their personal data.
 For example, under the General Data Protection Regulation (GDPR), EU residents have the right to request the export, deletion and modification of their personal data.
 This is known as a *Data Subject Request*.
-If you have classified the sensitivity of your data, and are sure they are correct, an administrator can respond to requests by using the options under **Data Privacy** on the **Manage Users, User Groups, and Permissions** Role Centre or, if you are using the Windows client, in the **IT Manager** Role Centre.
+If you have classified the sensitivity of your data, and are sure they are correct, an administrator can respond to requests by using the options under **Data Privacy** tab in the **IT Manager** Role Centre.
 For more information about classifying data and classifying data sensitivity in [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)], see [Classifying Data](/dynamics-nav/classifying-data?toc=/dynamics365/business-central/toc.json) and [Classifying Data Sensitivity](admin-classifying-data-sensitivity.md).

 ## <a name="types-of-requests"></a>Types of Requests